JohannesLorenz/lmms-wiki/Unit-testing.md

 ```

 # Writing the tests
 LMMS provides a class named `QTestSuite` for writing test cases.
-A test case should inherit `QTestSuit` and have its test cases declared as `private slots`.
+A test case should inherit `QTestSuite` and have its test cases declared as `private slots`.
 You can also add per-suite initialization/cleanup by implementing `initTestCase`/`cleanupTestCase` slots, and per-case equivalent by `init`/`cleanup`.

 There are [several macros](https://doc.qt.io/qt-5/qtest.html#macros) for checking functionalities such as `QCOMPARE`, `QVERIFY`.
 They are needed to record failures.